Does Weed Go Bad? An Expert Guide on Weed Preservation

 Recognizing when cannabis has gone bad involves paying attention to various sensory cues and observing changes in its appearance, aroma, and texture.
 Here are some signs to look out for before you consume cannabis flower:

 Conversely, there are several ways to determine that cannabis is fresh.
-For most genetics, fresh flower should appear green or slightly purple in colouration with abundant in-tact trichome heads (colloquially known as crystals).
-When you break open the fresh cannabis to grind it up, there should be no visible discolouration or mold - just more bud, trichome heads and stem.
+For most genetics, fresh flower should appear green or slightly purple in colouration with abundant in-tact trichome heads (often known as crystals).
+When you break open the fresh cannabis to grind it up, there should be no visible discoloration or mold - just more bud, trichome heads and stem.

 What are the effects of weed that has gone bad?